orbitalchicken/Roadmap/Postponed.md

 ---------
 	common:
 		Consider adding pipelight or freshplayerplugin (https://github.com/i-rinat/freshplayerplugin).
-		Consider porting cinnamon-bluetooth into gnome-bluetooth-frontend, for use in MATE and Xfce. new users: perms at 750 by default? http://www.techrepublic.com/blog/it-security/managing-default-unix-file-permissions-with-adduser-and-umask/. for non-english speaking people, it is not possible to change language, nor keyboard settings, when starting livemedia.
+		new users: perms at 750 by default? http://www.techrepublic.com/blog/it-security/managing-default-unix-file-permissions-with-adduser-and-umask/. for non-english speaking people, it is not possible to change language, nor keyboard settings, when starting livemedia.